fall inside a hole

 1305 Bridge and Six Girders (1988)

-Because the Tomy Train engines are taller than Plarail trains the existing girder standard could not be used and a new taller red system was created.
+Because the Tomy Train engines are taller than Plarail trains the existing block bridge girder standard could not be used and a new taller red system was created.
 The top of these girders have two by four patches of studs that can be used to attach the bridge side pieces (also studded on top) or any other LEGO or similar brick-built creation.

 Included in several sets alongside the girders as well as this individual release is a yellow iron bridge similar in concept to the classic Plarail red iron bridge.
 Earlier sets have a version with studs on top of the railings while later sets that toned down the brick compatibility removed these studs, also making the connection areas deeper and stronger.
 See below for more on bridge differences.